expojo/expojo/README.md

 Welcome to expojo
 ------------------

-Applications built on ExPojo are built in a highly productive way and have excellent runtime performance because it eliminates the need for the most common memory hogging and CPU burning operations which normally occur with the inclusion of frameworks like Spring with its many reflection based, memory and stack abusing mechanisms required to make "the complicated obsfuscated magic" happen.
+Applications built on ExPojo are built in a highly productive way and have excellent runtime performance because it eliminates the need for the most common memory hogging and CPU burning operations which normally occur with the inclusion of frameworks like Spring with its many reflection based, memory and stack hungry mechanisms required to make "the complicated obsfuscated magic" happen.

 Unleash the true power of Java by making your apps Spring free!
 -------------------

 Traditional Java applications written in Spring are *almost* the defacto standard and so many developers just blindly follow the crowd and do things this way because "that's how we've always done it".

-In the modern world innovation and the ability to allow yourself to think "outside the box" and dare to make a change for the better is what sets apart modern, agile companies from their more traditional peers.
+In the modern world innovation and the ability to allow yourself to think "outside the box" and dare to make a change for the better is what sets apart productive, efficient, agile organizations from their more traditional peers.

 ExPojo lets you claim back your right, as a Java developer, to write "awesome, lightning fast apps!" that are not crippled by the usual interminable behind the scenes reflection and other CPU hogging "obsfuscated magic" required to perform dependency injection.